Greco-Italian War: German intervention and Italian second spring offensive

 On 6 April, Papagos ordered TSDM to launch an attack towards Elbasan, in conjunction with Yugoslav forces.
 The attack began on 7 April and the 13th Division made some progress, but the Yugoslav army, attacked by the Germans, rapidly collapsed and the operation was cancelled.
 On 12 April, GHQ in Athens ordered the Greek forces on the Albanian front to retreat but the decision was too late.
 The Greek commanders knew that Italian pressure, the lack of motor transport and pack animals, the physical exhaustion of the Greek army, and the poor transport network of Epirus meant that any retreat was likely to end in disintegration.
 Advice to retreat before the start of the German attack had been rejected and they petitioned Pitsikas to surrender.
 Pitsikas forbade such talk, but notified Papagos and urged a solution that would secure "the salvation and honour of our victorious Army".
 The order to retreat, the disheartening news of the Yugoslav collapse, and the rapid German advance in Macedonia led to a breakdown of morale in the Greek troops, many of whom had been fighting without rest for five months and were forced to abandon hard-won ground.
 By 15 April, the divisions of II Army Corps, beginning with the 5th Division, began to disintegrate, with men and even entire units abandoning their positions.

 With the advantage of German advance on Greece.
 On 13 April, General Ugo Cavallero ordered the Italian 9th Army (General Alessandro Pirzio Biroli) and the 11th Army (General Carlo Geloso) to pursuit the retreating Greek units in Albania.
 The Italian advance was slowed due to the Greek rearguard actions left by the retreating Greek forces.
 Koritsa was reached on 14 April, Bilishti on 15 April, but Erseke fell on 17 April due to the stiff Greek resistance, Klisura also fell on the same day.
-The Italian offensive pushed towards Leskovik to Ponte Perati.
-Where the vanguards of the 47th Infantry Division 'Bari' encountered stiff Greek resistance, which was taken before the armistice.
-Cavallero desired of a combined action which would encircle the Greek forces in Epirus.
-But it was beyond capacity to the Italian forces to make this action.
+The Italian offensive pushed towards Leskovik to Ponte Perati, where the vanguards of the 47th Infantry Division 'Bari' encountered stiff Greek resistance.
+Which was taken before the armistice.
+Cavallero desired of a combined action which would encircle the Greek forces in Epirus, but this was beyond the capacity of the Italian forces.
 The XXV Army Corps entered Greek territory on 21 April.